 3-season tents also usually have more mesh built-in, reducing possible condensation that could occur and offering better airflow.
 Most options have a double-wall structure, allowing you to remove the rainfly when the weather is nice so cool air can pass through.
 If your tent model has a vestibule (and/or side rain cover), it will typically be raised off the ground and allow air to pass through it.
 There is quite a bit of range in what constitutes a 3-season tent, as some are built to be as lightweight as possible for convenient hiking and backpacking, while others are sturdier and better for withstanding heavier rain and even some light snow (though anything more than that would require a 4-season).
 Which 3-season tent you decide to get might depend on whether you plan on camping in the backcountry more often or plan on just driving to a campground.

 4-season tents are made to keep you safe and dry during even the toughest of weather, including extremely cold temperatures, stormy winds, and heavy snowfall.
 The fabric in these tents, while heavier, is much more durable, and the structure is made to withstand snow buildup.
-These tents aren’t as breathable as 3-season ones, in large part due to the lack of mesh, as their main goal is to keep you warm inside by using thicker nylon or polyester to trap your body heat inside and keep strong winds from being able to get in.
+These tents aren’t as breathable as 3-season ones, in large part due to the lack of mesh, as their main goal is to keep you warm inside by using thicker nylon to trap your body heat inside and keep strong winds from being able to get in.
 That being said, some great 4-season options come with mesh windows that can be sealed shut when it starts to get cold outside.
 The frames of these tents are strong enough to handle snowfall and high winds as well, and while they are usually made of aluminum, it is a much thicker and more durable aluminum than that which you might find in a 3-season tent.
 This, as well as the much higher number of poles, makes setup and takedown a bit trickier than that of the lighter tents.
 The poles are also in more sections, which assists in durability but adds complications with setup, and more guy ropes need to be staked down.

 Just like with 3-season tents, there is a large variety of different 4-season tents, including ones that feature snow flaps to keep cold air and snow from getting inside.
 While these tents are extremely fortified, they do sometimes have vents that can open up to prevent condensation and moisture buildup, which can often occur when you track snow inside.
 If your model doesn’t have vents, you may need to open up the doors or windows from time to time.
 This is something to consider since most 3-season tents have little to no condensation problems thanks to excellent ventilation throughout.
 4-season tents are typically larger and roomier than 3-season options, in part so you will have more room to keep all your winter gear.
 To aid in that, you can usually find convenient things like gear pockets and additional doors.
 Some tents even come with large vestibules that can provide you with extra storage while still having plenty of room to set up your bed or sleeping bag.
 Vestibules and rainflies on 4-season tents usually extend to the ground to offer complete protection from the elements.